omaresam0/EmailSpamClassification/README.md

 The project aims to build a machine learning model that can classify emails as either spam or ham (non-spam).
 The model uses Logistic Regression and employs various techniques to handle imbalanced data and achieve better accuracy in classifying emails.

+# 2. Dataset
+The dataset used in this project contains labeled email messages, where each email is classified as either "spam" or "ham" (non-spam).
+The dataset provides both the text content of the emails and their corresponding labels.

-# 2. Preprocessing and Label Encoding
+# 3. Preprocessing and Label Encoding

 **Lowercasing:** The text data is converted to lowercase to ensure consistency.